InfoTech-Academy/JAVA_LESSONS/README.md

 In order to successfully complete this module you will need to master the following:

 - Have an idea of what `computer programming` is
-- Know the basic building blocks of `JavaScript`
+- Know the basic building blocks of `Java`
 - Correctly write and use `variables`, `functions` and `loops`
 - Understand the `control flow`